Jones scores twice, Packers complete season sweep of Bears

-Green Bay now leads the all-time series 99-95-6.
-The Bears saw their three-game win streak end.
+“I think we have a bunch of guys that are going to fight for every inch out there and that are resilient and that care about each other,” LaFleur said.
+“This is what I told the team last night, ‘What I love about this team is these guys have embraced their roles.’"

-The Packers improved to 19-5 against their NFC North rival with Aaron Rodgers as the starting quarterback.
-Rodgers completed just 16 of 33 passes for a pedestrian 203 yards but did enough to secure the victory.
+The Packers improved to 19-5 against the Bears with Rodgers as the starting quarterback.
+Rodgers completed just 16 of 33 passes for a pedestrian 203 yards.
 The two-time MVP entered the day with a 103.2 career passer rating against the Bears, the highest in league history of quarterbacks with at least 250 passes against Chicago.
 He had a 78.2 rating on Sunday.

+“I love being 11-3,” Rodgers said.
+“I think the performance was a little up and down but I thought we did some really good things.
+We just gotta be a little more opportunistic when we have opportunities.”

 The Packers got on the board first on a 29-yard strike from Rodgers to Davante Adams in the first quarter.
 Adams beat Buster Skrine off the line for his fourth touchdown in the last four weeks.
 Adams finished with 103 yards on seven catches.